 In the Network.Interfaces menu, was selected "Add new interface".

 Then was set the name of the new inner OpenWRT interface (in this case "ca_ap_bridge"), was selected the "Relay bridge" protocol, then was "Submit".

 Then was clicked both "lan" and "wwan" in the "Relay between networks", and then with "local IP" blank was "Save & Apply".

-Then was power off the TP-Link TL-WR841N (D), disconnect it from the PC used for setup, then was connected the IP camera was connected to the LAN port of TP-Link TL-WR841N (D) LAN port and was power turn on both devices.
+The TP-Link TL-WR841N (D) was power off, disconnect to PC used for installation, then the IP camera was connected to the LAN port of TP-Link TL-WR841N (D) and there was power on both devices.

 All next settings were made via Windows PC.
 In some cases will need switch off the PC firewall while settings.

 From the PC was login as root in the camper’s NAS via PuTTY by NAS IP over port 22.
 Then was command:

-In the open file, the full path of access to the NAS shared folder (in this case, CA-NAS-shfld) from any NFS client within camper’s network found.
+In the open file, the full path of access to the camper's NAS shared folder (in this case, CA-NAS-shfld) from any NFS client within camper’s network found.
 In this case, it was /export/CA-NAS-shfld.

-In the NAS shared folder, it was necessary to make a folder to archive video from the USB camera.
+In the camper's NAS shared folder, it was necessary to make a folder to archive video from the USB camera.
 Here the camera/folder name was outer_cam_01:

 apt-get install ffmpeg